raweee/node-red-contrib-whatsapp-link/README.md

 Yes its lot require for buttons, A node will come soon to minimize these effors.
 You may direct import these test buttons from the Node Examples.

+`A-reply-to-All.json` example is avilable in examples to import.

 5. **Reply Node** : In Beta mode.
 (Chats-out Node can be used instead of reply node)